 Cranberry sauce recipes typically use 12 ounces of fruit (the amount in most commercially sold bags of cranberries).
 If you know your frozen cranberries are destined to become a sauce, you may find it easiest to store the berries in 12-ounce batches.

 You do not need to thaw frozen cranberries before using them in a recipe.
-They are better than fresh berries in muffins, quick bread, and other baked goods because they heat through during cooking, but they don't "bleed" their color into the food as much.
+They are better than fresh berries in muffins, quick bread, and other baked goods because they heat through during cooking, but their color doesn't bleed into the food as much.